Talkashi1111/Webserver/README.md

 ## Result
 - The webserver now uses `epoll()` for event handling.
 - This change ensures efficient monitoring of all listener sockets, even as their number increases.

-## TODO
-1. keep track on new connection in order to close the fd of this connection after finishing. (right now there is a leak of open fd).
-2. to pack it up in a class form that will be more CPP ( one class that will contain : epollfd, listeners, event_struct, and new client connection).